 Tohono O'odham Community College has the same tuition for international students as for those from out of state.

-Room and board at Tohono O'odham Community College is $7,622 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $2,400.
+Housing and campus dining at Tohono O'odham Community College is $7,622 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the school dining halls.
+Students who live off campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $2,400.

 Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Tohono O'odham Community College pay $110 in fees each academic year.
+Students who attend Tohono O'odham Community College full time pay $110 in fees every year they are enrolled.

 |2021 Total Tuition and Expenses|